Garlic Beef Enchiladas Recipe

 - 10 flour tortillas (6 inches), warmed

-- 2 cups (8 ounces) shredded Colby-Monterey Jack cheese, divided
+- 2 cups shredded Colby-Monterey Jack cheese, divided

-- 1. In a large skillet, cook beef and onion over medium heat 6-8 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.
+- 1. Preheat oven to 350°.
+In a large skillet, cook beef and onion over medium heat, crumbling meat, until beef is no longer pink, 6-8 minutes; drain.
 Stir in flour and seasonings.
-Stir in tomatoes; bring to a boil.
+Add tomatoes; bring to a boil.
 Reduce heat; simmer, covered, 15 minutes.

-- 2. Preheat oven to 350°.
-In a saucepan, heat butter over medium-high heat.
+- 2. In a saucepan, heat butter over medium-high heat.
 Add garlic; cook and stir 1 minute or until tender.
 Stir in flour until blended; gradually whisk in broth.
 Bring to a boil; cook and stir 2 minutes or until thickened.
 Stir in tomato sauce and seasonings; heat through.

 - 3. Pour 1-1/2 cups sauce into an ungreased 13x9-in. baking dish.
 Place about 1/4 cup beef mixture off center on each tortilla; top with 1-2 tablespoons cheese.
 Roll up and place over sauce, seam side down.
 Top with remaining sauce.